Knowledge article search

 Agents can use the advanced search option to filter the results of a simple search or to run a new search by using filters.
 The advanced search enables agents to narrow down the search criteria by applying filters.
 This search option is available on case, knowledge article, and quick case.

 To perform an advanced search, click Advanced search options and complete the following steps:

 - Enter the keywords in the search field.

-- (Optional) To search by using filters, click the filter icon
+- (Optional) To search by using filters, click the filter icon and select the filters.

 The following filters are available out-of-the-box: